a student with pink hair and clothing smiling at their cell phone

 Many of your students spend more time on their smartphones than they do in class or co-curricular programming.

-One study found that the average member of Generation Z—adults, teens and kids born between 1997 and 2012—actively engage with their phone for four hours and fifteen minutes every single day.
+One study found that the average member of Generation Z—adults, teens, and kids born between 1997 and 2012—actively engaged with their phone for four hours and fifteen minutes every single day.

 Want to get that number down to zero?
 Good luck.
 A majority of Gen Z-ers say they wouldn’t give up their phone for $1 million, with 43% holding out for more than $5 million.